 His student's mother was in the van.
 Finley saw the hit-and-run from his home's window and didn't waste a minute in reacting, he recalled this week.
 He ran barefoot for several blocks after the reckless driver and chased her down until she stopped.

 "I found her about three or four blocks away near the intersection of El Camino Real and Oregon Expressway.
 The car was hobbling.
 I ripped open the door and started screaming at her like a mad woman," he said.

 On Tuesday, May 17, Finley will receive a certificate of recognition from the Palo Alto Police Department for his heroism, which resulted in the driver's arrest.
 He and other citizens who have made a difference will receive the honors along with police officers receiving promotions during an afternoon ceremony.

-Other residents to be honored include Stan Rockson, Jeanette Tucker and more.
-Sergeants Ken Kratt and Scott Savage and Agents Tony Becker and Kelly Burger will receive promotions, Lt.
+Other residents to be honored include Stan Rockson, Jeanette Tucker and Sammy Williams, all of whom called 911 when people were wandering the Caltrain tracks.
+Officers were able to save the people, Lt.
 Sandra Brown said.
+Sergeants Ken Kratt and Scott Savage and Agents Tony Becker and Kelly Burger will receive promotions.

 "Not many people would do that.
 It takes a really special person to take the initiative to do what's right.
 It put a lot of faith in mankind for me," she said.

 Allen was inspired to ask police Chief Dennis Burns to honor Finley for his heroics after reading about a similar ceremony held by Menlo Park police, she said.

 She didn't know the department was following through until she recently received a call from Brown, she said.

 Finley has taught Allen's son for about four or five years, she said.
 On the afternoon of the accident, Allen had just unbuckled her seatbelt and was about to get out to pick up her son when the driver hit her car from behind at about 30 mph, she said.